 Seasoning meat with a packet of dried soup mix | Season meat with fresh or dried herbs |

-Flavored yogurt from the grocery store | Plain yogurt with homemade compote |
+Flavored yogurt from the grocery store | Plain yogurt with fresh fruit and honey or homemade compote |

 Final Thoughts on Whole Foods

-The industrialization of our food system, and the processed ‘convenience’ foods that it resulted in, is relatively new for humans.
+The industrialization of our food system, and the processed convenience foods that it resulted in, is relatively new for humans.
 Whole foods are what our ancestors ate and for them it was just food.

 Follow along here or on Instagram for more whole food recipes, inspiration and encouragement.